yassirnajmaoui/geom_visualisation/README.md

 # Note/idea on this ocntribution
 Enhance the viewer
-  - Discuss format
+  x Discuss format
-    - Idea leave viewing to existing program
+    x Idea leave viewing to existing program
       - stl, ply and vrml
         > Stl
           - no color, less good in long term
         > ply
           - As color, seems starndad
-          - Created with trimesh create mesh and create ply file
+          - Created with trimesh create mesh and create ply file x Better viewer
-  - Better viewer
-    - add direction of detectors
+    ~ add direction of detectors
-    - view fov
+    x view fov
-  - use case to check geo ok?
+  - Clean up a little

   - Extract lut and save it
   - displaying normalisation
-    - Show relative effeciency, alpha
+    - Show relative effeciency, alpha or color?

-TODO: remove what following?
+  - Display doi ou material
+  - Crystal intersections, debug feature
+  - Add simplified view

-# PETSIRD template for use cases
+# PETSIRD use case: Scanner viewer extended

-The purpose of this repo is to provide a starting point for developing software that uses PETSIRD.
+The purpose of this repo is to provide capabilities to reproducea scanner geometry using either the STL or PLY 3D format.
-It is currently mostly needed/useful for C++ development, but is also useful for Python developers who want to experiment with development of PETSIRD itself.

 ## Background
 The [Emission Tomography Standardization Initiative (ETSI)](https://etsinitiative.org/) is working towards establishing a standard for PET Raw Data, called PETSIRD ("PET ETSI Raw Data").
 More information is on https://github.com/ETSInitiative/PETSIRD.

+## Current capabilities
+Some additionnal features are following.

+### Field of view viewer
+An option was added to draw a cylinder, giving the capabilities to the user to also show a field of view.

-## How to use this template?
+### How to use this repo

-These instructions will use `YourRepoName` for the name of your new repository.
-Obviously replace it with something appropriate.

-#### Create a new repository based on this template

-Easiest is to start from GitHub:
-1. Navigate to the URL of this repo: https://github.com/ETSInitiative/PETSIRDUseCaseTemplate
-2. Click on the `Use this template` button and create your own repo
-3. Pull it to your own local machine and modify
-   1. Search-and-replace all occurences of `PETSIRDUseCaseTemplate` with `YourRepoName`
-   2. Update the README.md to remove references to this template and write something about what your repo is going to do
-   3. Update the `environment.yml`to include what you need.
-For instance, if you need ROOT, add something like `- root=6.28.0`
-   4. Make some other basic changes and commit
-      ```sh
-      git commit -a -m "Updated template to YourRepoName"
-      git push
-      ```

-### Using your repo

 1. Open ***your*** repo in [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces) or in a [VS Code devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).